Skip to content

 • A Google account with access to the sheet(s) you want to import

-Before Claude can import a Google Sheet, you must authorise Bridge Town in the web app.
-This is a one-time step per Google account.
+Before Claude can import a Google Sheet, you must select the Sheet through the Bridge Town web app.
+This is a one-time step per sheet — Bridge Town stores your Google connection so you can add more sheets without re-authenticating.

-1. Open app.bridgetown.builders and navigate to your project.
+1. Open app.bridgetown.builders and go to Data Sources (/data).

 Once authorised, Bridge Town stores an encrypted OAuth refresh token.
-You will not need to re-authenticate unless you revoke access in your Google account settings.
+You will not need to re-authenticate unless you revoke access in your Google account settings or the token expires (the web app shows a Needs attention pill and Reconnect action when that happens).

 {